linode/docs/docs/marketplace-docs/guides/prometheus-grafana/index.md

 #### Akamai Insights Datasource Plugin (Optional)

 If your Akamai account contract has **Reporting** enabled, you can take advantage of the **[Akamai Reporting API V2](https://techdocs.akamai.com/reporting/v2/reference/api)**.
-This allows you to expose data to monitor traffic, analyze patterns and long-term trends directly into Grafana.
+This allows you to expose data to monitor traffic and analyze patterns and long-term trends directly in Grafana.

-**Before you begin**: To get the values for required fields, you need to have API client credentials.
-If you don't know how to create an API client for your Akamai account, check [Create EdgeGrid authentication credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).
+**Before you begin**: To get the values for required fields, you must have API client credentials.
+If you don't know how to create an API client for your Akamai account, see [Create EdgeGrid authentication credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).

-To add the plugin, enter your API client data to the corresponding fields.
-Leaving any of the fields blank will result in the plugin not being installed.
+To add the plugin, enter your API client data into the corresponding fields.
+Note that leaving any fields blank will result in the plugin not being installed.
 - **Akamai client_secret:** Enter your `client_secret`.
 - **Akamai host:** Enter your Akamai `host`.
 This typically ends in **luna.akamaiapis.net**.
 - **Akamai access_token:** Enter your `access_token`.
 - **Akamai client_token:** Enter your `client_token`.

-{{< note type="warning" >}}
+{{< note type="warning" title="Licensing Information" >}}
-Akamai's Grafana data source plugin, as being offered here, is licensed to you under Apache License Version 2.0.
-Copyright Akamai 2024.
-Akamai's Grafana data source plugin uses [Grafana's Plugin tools](https://github.com/grafana/plugin-tools) software, which is licensed under Apache License Version 2.0 whose terms are available at http://www.apache.org/licenses/LICENSE-2.0.
-Remember that this is an unsigned plugin and is provided as-is.
+Akamai's Grafana [Datasource](https://github.com/akamai/akamai-insights-datasource/tree/master) plugin -- as offered here -- is licensed to you under Apache License Version 2.0.
+Copyright, Akamai 2024.

+Akamai's Grafana Datasource plugin uses [Grafana's Plugin tools](https://github.com/grafana/plugin-tools) software, which is licensed under Apache License Version 2.0, and whose terms are available at http://www.apache.org/licenses/LICENSE-2.0.
+Note that this is an unsigned plugin and is provided as-is.
 {{< /note >}}

-**What to do next**: Once the deployment is finished, you can check if the plugin works.
-To learn how, see [Akamai Insights Datasource](#akamai-insights-datasource).
+**What to do next**: Once the deployment finishes, you can check to confirm the plugin works using the steps provided under [Akamai Insights Datasource](#akamai-insights-datasource).

 ## Getting Started after Deployment